 Vernal keratoconjunctivitis (VKC) is a chronic, non-contagious allergic disorder with seasonal recurrences usually appearing during the spring or warm weather.
 VKC is caused by a hypersensitivity to airborne-allergens.
 It usually affects younger members of the population, ages 3-25 and most patients are males.
 Major symptoms include itching, sensitivity to light (photophobia) and redness.
 Signs consist of inflammation of the mucous membrane lining the inside of the eyelid (conjunctiva) and the outer coat of the eyeball (sclera); hard, cobblestone-like bumps (papillae) on the upper eyelid; and stringy or mucous discharge.

 VKC symptoms include inflammation of the outer membrane of the eye.
 This causes the eyes to become red and may cause blurred vision.
 The eyes become sensitive to light and itch intensely.
 Usually both eyes are affected, and cobblestone-like changes appear in the upper eyelid linings (palpebral conjunctiva).
-In other cases, a gelatinous nodule may develop in the tissue adjacent to the cornea (limbus).
+In other patients, a gelatinous nodule may develop in the tissue adjacent to the cornea (limbus).
 In very severe cases, the corneas may scar (shield ulcers) or clouding of the lens (cataract) may occur, leading to temporarily or permanently reduced vision.

 The cause of VKC is a hypersensitivity or allergic reaction of the eyes to airborne allergens.
 The pathogenesis of ocular allergies is related to a complex exchange of information between tissues through cell-to-cell communications, chemical mediators, cytokines, and adhesion molecules.
 It is also possible that the neural and endocrine systems may influence ocular allergic responses.